3sztof/aws-iam-protected-api-gateways/README.md

 1. Assume an AWS IAM Role in your shell

-    To use the demo's client Python script, we will need to make sure that it can assume an AWS identity (IAM User or Role) by using our credentials.
+    To use the demo's client Python script, you will need to make sure that it can assume an AWS identity (IAM User or Role) by using our credentials.

-    To proceed, open your terminal (recommended [bash](https://www.gnu.org/software/bash/) on unix (Linux / MacOS) systems and [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.3) on Windows).
+    To proceed, open your terminal (recommended [bash](https://www.gnu.org/software/bash/) on unix (Linux / MacOS) systems and [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.3) on Windows).

     - Configure the AWS credentials in the shell's environment variables (you can also use the [Official AWS Docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html))

-        > **_NOTE:_** The commands below (with `export VAR_NAME=VALUE` syntax) should work on all Linux / MacOS systems, on Windows, you can open Powershell and in an analogous way, set the environment variables using the following syntax: `$Env:VAR_NAME = "VALUE"`
+        > ***NOTE:*** The commands below (`export VAR_NAME=VALUE` syntax) are designed to work on systems running [bash](https://www.gnu.org/software/bash/) (GNU Linux / MacOS).
+On Windows, you can open PowerShell and in an analogous way, set the environment variables using the following syntax: `$Env:VAR_NAME = "VALUE"`

         Run the following commands (replace the `<PLACEHOLDER>` values with your respective AWS identity credentials)